-That’s why stroke is the number one cause of disability in the U.S. and the number five cause of death.
-It’s also why doctors say “time is brain.”
-To save it, you have to BE FAST and ACT FAST — so we can TREAT FAST.
+That’s why stroke is a leading cause of disability in the U.S. and the number five cause of death.
+It’s also why doctors say "time is brain."
+To save it, you have to BE FAST and ACT FAST -- so we can TREAT FAST.

 What Does BE FAST Stand for in Stroke Care